 The Case of the Insolent Insulin

-A patient was admitted to the emergency room of a hospital in insulin shock.
-Radioimmunoassay showed high levels of insulin in the blood.
-Physicians first suspected an insulinoma, a cancer of the pancreas that would cause it to over-secrete insulin.
-However, the biopsy was negative, and the patient was released.
-Several weeks later, the patient again showed up in insulin shock.
-This time, the lab adjusted the RIA to detect preproinsulin as well as insulin.
-The patient tested positive for insulin as before, and tested negative for preproinsulin.
+A patient was admitted to the emergency room of a hospital in insulin shock, a condition caused by excess insulin in the blood.
+Radioimmunoassay (RIA) measured high levels of insulin in his blood, as expected.
+His physicians first suspected an insulinoma, a cancer of the pancreas that would cause over-secretion of insulin.
+However, the biopsy was negative.
+The patient stabilized, and was released.
+Several weeks later, the patient showed up in the same ER, again in insulin shock.
+The Kettering Professor of Medicine asked his Tech to adjust the RIA to measure preproinsulin as well as insulin.
+This time, the patient tested positive for insulin as before, and also tested negative for preproinsulin.

 HOMEWORK: Suggest a hypothesis to explain these results.